Lyon0129/cse15l-lab-reports/index.md

     The response body (which now includes "1.
 Hello\n2.
 How are you") is written to the output stream. os.close()
     The output stream is closed, finalizing the response.
-    The handleRequest method must have logic that appends the new message to the existing messages.
-The actual code that handles the message addition and storage isn't provided here.
-It would typically be a part of the implementation of the URLHandler interface, where messages are likely being stored in a list or other data structure and then formatted into the string response that includes all messages received so far.
 2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
   HttpServer.create
-Argument 1: new InetSocketAddress(port) where port is an int that specifies the port number the server will listen on.
+Argument 1: new InetSocketAddress(port) where port is an int that specifies the port number the server will listen on. server.createContext
-Argument 2: 0 which is the backlog, the maximum number of queued incoming connections to allow.
-A value of 0 means use the system default value. server.createContext
 Argument 1: "/" which is a String representing the root context path that this handler will be associated with.
 Argument 2: new ServerHttpHandler(handler) where handler is an instance of a class that implements the URLHandler interface, responsible for handling the logic of the incoming requests.